abhishek125/docker-cheat-sheet/README.md

 ## Docker-Compose

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
-To learn more about all the features of Compose, see the [list of features](https://docs.docker.com/compose/overview/#features).
+To learn more about all the features of Compose, see the [list of features](https://docs.docker.com/compose/overview/#features).Compose  has two parts:
+          1. yaml file used to define container with relation to each other.
+          2. cli tool docker compose , used for local dev and testing.
+We can use docker compose cli for local dev and testing but should not be used for production.We can also use docker compose for defining complex custom complex image builds.
+So we don’t have to define all configs again and again when using that image.

 By using the following command you can start up your application: